NYC Concert Venue Guide:

 Concert Seating Tips That Actually Help

 Floor standing at an arena show is the most immersive experience for the right kind of performance — EDM, hip-hop, high-energy rock.
 But for productions built around visual storytelling — elaborate screens, choreography, staging that extends across the full stage — being slightly elevated in the lower bowl often provides a better overall view.
 Floor sections toward the back of a deep floor setup can feel surprisingly distant while the PA hits you from the wrong angle.
-Know what the show looks like before choosing floor.

 At both MSG and Barclays, lower bowl sections directly facing the stage deliver the best combination of sight lines, sound quality, and crowd energy.
 These sections price at a premium but reliably outperform floor and upper bowl at comparable secondary market prices.
 If you’re buying on the secondary market, compare lower bowl center to floor — the value is often clearly in the bowl.

 At Radio City, the Beacon, and similar venues, the first mezzanine center frequently delivers the best overall experience — elevated for clear sight lines, well-positioned for PA coverage, and with a full-stage perspective that orchestra level sometimes can’t match.
-This is consistently one of the best-value sections in these buildings and it’s not always the most expensive seat.

 Best seats at MSG — full guide →